polkascan/social-contract/polkadot/treasury-proposal-008-report-202012.md

 # Highlights of December

-The main focus was on creating an interface for ink! contracts to the libraries.
+The main focus this month was creating an interface for ink! contracts to the libraries.
 This feature request from the Python Substrate community is now released and [being tested](https://github.com/polkascan/py-substrate-interface/issues/56).

 Code examples can be found here: https://github.com/polkascan/py-substrate-interface#ink-contract-interfacing